rodoch/Doras/README.md

 - Retrieving images from Microsoft Azure blob storage and caching the processed images on disk, and;
 - Retrieving images from Microsoft Azure blob storage and caching the processed images in the same or in a different blob storage container.

+Doras includes the [WebP](http://imageprocessor.org/imageprocessor/plugins/webp/) plugin and supports conversion to WebP from other image formats.

 Refer to the ImageProcessor [documentation](http://imageprocessor.org/imageprocessor-web/) for API details.

 Doras is a .NET Framework 4.6.1 application.
-I intend to upgrade to a .NET Core implementation once the successor to ImageProcessor, [ImageSharp](https://github.com/SixLabors/ImageSharp) becomes stable.
+I intend to upgrade to a .NET Core implementation once the successor to ImageProcessor, [ImageSharp](https://github.com/SixLabors/ImageSharp), becomes stable.